MicrosoftDocs/ai-builder/ai-builder-docs/prediction-pwr-automate.md

 To use real-time prediction in Power Automate.
 Follow these steps to build a flow:

 1. Sign in to [Power Automate](https://flow.microsoft.com/).
-1. On the Flows tab, click "New" and select the type. (sample is from "Automated - from blank")
+1. On the **Flows** tab, select **New**, and then select the type. (sample is from "Automated - from blank")
-1. Select the desired trigger and then select create.
+1. Select the trigger you want, and then select **Create**.
-1. Configure trigger and add any additional steps to prep data.
+1. Configure the trigger and add any additional steps to prep data.

 > [!div class="mx-imgBorder"]
 > ![Configure trigger](media/predict-configure-trigger.png "Configure trigger")